© 2015 History of Saxilby and District Group

 Saxilby with Ingleby is situated seven miles west of the city of Lincoln, UK.
 A modern, expanding village with an ancient heart, the village stands on the banks of the Roman Foss Canal.

-The very attractive canal side has recently been refurbished with new picnic tables, information boards and 72 hour moorings for passing pleasure craft.
+The attractive canal side, refurbished in 2006 with new picnic tables and information boards, has 72 hour moorings for passing pleasure craft.

 The local church of St. Botolph dates from the 11th century and is well worth a visit.